sergiusens/snappy-docs/build-snaps/go.md

 Unlike the httplab example, geth contains multiple commands.

-By default geth stores the blockchain in the home directory, which inside a snap would be mapped to $SNAP_USER_DATA, typically in the ~/snap/geth/current directory.
-This directory is versioned, so when the snap is updated it will get copied to a new version, for example ~/snap/geth/1 to ~/snap/geth/2.
-As the blockchain data can be quite large, we override this by specifying a `datadir` under $SNAP_USER_COMMON which maps to ~/snap/geth/common which is not a versioned directory.
+By default geth stores the blockchain in the home directory.
+Inside a snap this would be mapped to `$SNAP_USER_DATA`, the `~/snap/geth/current` directory.
+This directory is versioned.
+When the snap is updated the directory contents will be copied to a new revision, for example `~/snap/geth/1` to `~/snap/geth/2`.
+As the blockchain data can be quite large, we specify a `datadir` under `$SNAP_USER_COMMON`, the unversioned `~/snap/geth/common` directory.

 ```yaml
 apps: